 Personal Roots, Professional Branches

-15 years ago ago, I survived a traumatic divorce following my first husband’s online sexual escapades, infidelity and abandonment.
-In the years since then, I've spent the entirety of my current marriage (ten years and counting) recovering alongside my second husband, a guy who's addicted to internet porn.
+15 years ago ago, I survived a traumatic divorce following my first husband’s online sexual activity, infidelity and abandonment.
+In the years since then, I've spent the entirety of my current marriage (ten years and counting) recovering from the actions of my second husband, a guy who’s addicted to internet porn.

-Through the loss of my first marriage, I've developed an intense (and growing) sensitivity to women whose relationships DON’T survive—women who heal alone in the aftermath of relationships mortally terminated by sexual betrayal.
-Through the struggles of my second marriage, I've discovered a deep and passionate empathy for women whose relationships DO survive (even one day at a time)—women who heal in close proximity to the broken men who've so brutally wounded us.
+Through the abrupt loss of my first marriage, I’ve developed an intense (and growing) sensitivity to women whose relationships don't survive—women who heal alone in the aftermath of relationships mortally terminated by sexual betrayal.
+Through the long-term struggles of my second marriage, I’ve discovered an equally passionate (and deepening) empathy for women whose relationships continue into the realm of recovery—women who heal in close proximity to the broken men who’ve so brutally wounded us.